joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/10/10/style/time100-next-sabrina-carpenter.html

 **Claudia Conway Declares Her Independence**\
-`The scion and sometimes antagonist of two prominent Republicans has rejoined the political discourse as an independent aiming to sway her fellow Gen-Z voters.`\
+`The scion and sometimes antagonist of two figures in Republican politics has re-emerged as an independent aiming to sway her fellow Gen-Z voters.`\
 https://nytimes.com/2024/10/10/style/claudia-conway-gen-z-voters-politics.html

 **How to Help Victims of Hurricane Milton**\